0xymg/KloiaCoffeCo/README.md

 # Coffee React Prject
-React assignment for interview. <br>
+This project is for case study for interview

 ## Important!!! :
 Since I don't have much experience in React, It takes times to learn React and Redux. <br>